ros2/ros2_documentation/source/How-To-Guides/Documenting-a-ROS-2-Package.rst

 This guide introduces the standard way to create documentation for ROS 2 packages.
-This guide demonstrates the preferred way to create documentation for your personal ROS 2 packages.
 For packages with binary releases this also results in the docs being hosted at ``docs.ros.org/en/<distro>/p/<package>/``.
 For information on how to contribute to this documentation on docs.ros.org, see :doc:`Contributing to ROS 2 Documentation <../The-ROS2-Project/Contributing/Contributing-To-ROS-2-Documentation>`.